intel/meta-de10-nano/README.md

-# Layer to support the DE10-Nano board
+# Layer to Support the Terasic DE10-Nano\* Board

-## Objective
+## Overview
+Instructions to build the image for the Terasic DE10-Nano\* development board and then write that image to a microSD card.

-This layer provides support for building a demonstration and development image of linux for the [Terasic DE10-Nano kit](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=205&No=1046&PartNo=8) development board.
-The FPGA project for the Terasic DE10-Nano Kit can be found at [DE10-Nano Hardware](https://github.com/01org/de10-nano-hardware)
+This layer provides support for building a demonstration and development image of Linux\* for the [Terasic DE10-Nano](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=205&No=1046&PartNo=8) kit's development board.

-## Build Intructions
+## Build Instructions
-Please refer to [README.md](https://github.com/Angstrom-distribution/angstrom-manifest/blob/master/README.md) for any prerequisits, these instuctions assume prerequisits have been met.
-Please also note the instructions for configuring proxies.
+Please refer to [README.md](https://github.com/Angstrom-distribution/angstrom-manifest/blob/master/README.md) for any prerequisites.
+These instructions assume prerequisites have been met.

+**Note**: See the instructions for configuring proxies.

+Steps to build the image:

+1. Clone the manifest.
+2. Add the meta-de10-nano layer.
+3. Fetch repositories.
+4. Build the image.

-### Step 1: Cloning the manifest
+### Step 1: Clone the Manifest
-We need to clone the manifest to get all of the recipes required for building
+Clone the manifest to get all required recipes for building the image.
 ```
 mkdir de10-nano-build
 cd de10-nano-build
 repo init -u git://github.com/Angstrom-distribution/angstrom-manifest -b angstrom-v2016.12-yocto2.2
 ```
-### Step 2: Add the meta-de10-nano layer
+### Step 2: Add the meta-de10-nano Layer
 The default manifests do not include the meta-de10-layer.
-We will add the layer, and tidy up some issue encountered with errant layers.
+Therefore, we add the layer and resolve any issues encountered with errant layers.

 ```
 mkdir .repo/local_manifests
 ```
-Now we create manifest to add the meta-de10-layer, the follwing will create .repo/local_manifests/de10-nano.xml.
-This speficies a specific revision for meta-altera and meta-de10-nano.
+Now we create the manifest to add the meta-de10-layer.
+The following will create .repo/local_manifests/de10-nano.xml.
+This specifies a specific revision for meta-altera and meta-de10-nano.

 ```
 cat << EOF > .repo/local_manifests/de10-nano.xml